 Video case is shown.

 "giant robots taken from Aliens/The Matrix."

-Terry Crews says his 14-year-old daughter said she wanted to watch the film
+Terry Crews says his 14-year-old daughter wanted to watch the film

 Scott points out that the Alien Queen is just "hanging out" in Bob's basement.